highcharts/highcharts/ts/README.md

 ```

-### Test agains "undefined" and "null"
+### Test against "undefined" and "null"

-To prevent yourself from pitfalls during runtime, you should check agains
+To prevent yourself from pitfalls during runtime, you should check against
 optional properties as soon as possible to rule them out in further code.

 *Incorrect:*